 The diagram below shows the detailed results for each indicator by year.
 Click on the timeslider to see data from previous years.

-Water quality in the Tully basin remained ‘good’ with the score increasing slightly from 64 in 2015-16 to 66.
+The water quality grade in 2017-18 for the Tully Basin remained ‘good’ with the score decreasing slightly from 66 in 2016-17 to 63 in the current reporting period.

-Dissolved inorganic nitrogen (DIN) scored the lowest (41) and was graded ‘moderate’, with monthly median concentrations often not meeting guideline values.
-The filterable reactive phosphorus (FRP) indicator scored 79 and total suspended sediment (TSS), the indicator for sediment, scored 78, and both were graded ‘good’, with monthly median concentrations often meeting guideline values.
+Dissolved inorganic nitrogen (DIN) scored the lowest (39) and was graded ‘poor’, with monthly median concentrations frequently not meeting guideline values.
+The filterable reactive phosphorus (FRP) indicator scored 73 and total suspended sediment (TSS), the indicator for sediment, scored 80, and both were graded ‘good’, with monthly median concentrations often meeting guideline values.

 Water quality grades are based on aquatic ecosystem guidelines for protection of freshwater systems, and are not based on load reduction targets for the marine environment.
 The results are derived from the end of catchment monitoring site at Euramo, capturing 86% of the basin.